 This is a big one that renders the tattoo almost an immediate regret.
 Since it’s hard to correct with more ink, oftentimes the best course of action is removal as soon as the skin’s healed.

 One of our clients had a Hebrew word written backwards by mistake on her foot.
-“I got it done and I loved it, but it wasn’t until the next day that I realised it had been done backwards,” she said.
+“I got it done and I loved it, but it wasn’t until the next day that I realized it had been done backwards,” she said.
 She’s currently getting it removed so she can get it tattooed again in the right direction.

 If they’ve become an ex-anything (friend, lover, etc), chances are you won’t want their name, initials or any sort of reminder of them permanently on your body.